ENGLISH TEACHING AT KINGSTON

 • Application of phonics strategies for reading and writing

 At the end of Year 1, children will take the statutory Phonics Screening Check, which assesses their ability to blend sounds to decode unknown words.
 If children do not reach the age-expected level in this check at the end of Year 1, they are required to take it again in Year 2.

 For children who are not securely working at Phase 6 of letters and sounds by the end of Year 2, their phonics teaching will continue in Year 3, appropriate to their level of attainment.
 This will be taught through our own tailored junior phonic scheme ‘Pixead’.
 When formative and summative assessments show children are working securely within age expected levels, this intervention program will stop.

 The Big Write

-The Big Write is a a system that has been developed that focusses on children developing their spelling, grammar and creative writing skills in a systematic way.
+The Big Write is a a system that has been developed that focuses on children developing their spelling, grammar and creative writing skills in a systematic way.
 Spellings and grammar are discretely taught and include extending vocabulary, sentence starters, punctuation and connectives.
-Each year group builds on the learning of the previous year and the VCOP (vocabulary, connectives, operners and punctuation) games are played daily in short, managemable sessions.
-At the end of each two weeks of literacy teaching, the children are then expected to engage in a piece of extended writing.
+Each year group builds on the learning of the previous year and the VCOP (vocabulary, connectives, openers and punctuation) games are played daily in short, manageable sessions.
+At the end of each two/three weeks of literacy teaching, the children are then expected to engage in a piece of extended writing.
 This helps them to focus on the skills they are learning and apply them to a piece of sustained writing.
 The classroom is set up with some calming music and children are expected to work in silence.
-These pieces of indpendent writing are then used to assess the children and the progress that they are making.
+These pieces of independent writing are then used to assess the children and the progress that they are making.